zulip/docker-zulip/README.md

 `zulip` container startup script will generate a self-signed certificate and install it in that directory).

-**Load balancer**.
-To tell Zulip that it is behind a load balancer, you must set `LOADBALANCER_IPS` to a comma-separated list of IPs or CIDR ranges.
-This will tell Zulip to pass the real IP of the client, instead of the IP of the load balancer itself, by [setting the IPs][loadbalancer-ips] under `[loadbalancer]` in `zulip.conf`.
+**Reverse proxies**.
+To tell Zulip that it is behind a reverse proxy or load balancer, you must set `LOADBALANCER_IPS` to a comma-separated list of IPs or CIDR ranges.
+This will tell Zulip to pass the real IP of the client, instead of the IP of the proxy itself, by [setting the IPs][loadbalancer-ips] under `[loadbalancer]` in `zulip.conf`.

 Your proxy must provide both `X-Forwarded-For` and